Avoid being scalded by surprisingly high hot-water bills.

 Currently the federal government incentivises new solar or heat pump systems through Small-Scale Technology Certificates (STC).
 For example, if the high rate of $40 per STC applies, an average qualifying 30 STC system is worth a $1200 subsidy.
 Typically, you would ‘sell’ your STC to the hot water system supplier, who would ‘pay’ you with a $1200 discount on the solar or heat pump system you are buying.
 You can also trade the STCs yourself.

-There are state-based government incentives.
-For example, the new South Australia home battery scheme makes solar battery installation a more economical option.
+There are state-based government incentives that make solar battery installation a more economical option.
 Your local council can help provide details on how to qualify.

 A solar feed-in tariff may also be available for every kilowatt hour of electricity you export back to the grid.
 Your home uses the electricity produced by your solar panels first then any excess is transported to the grid.
 The excess is bought from you according to rates set by your electricity retailer or the government.